North Chungcheong Province

 The temple hangs from the sides of Songni Mountain.
 At one time, the retreat held over 3,000 monks.
 While the capacity shrunk, today still claims many national treasures, including Palsangjeon (팔상전), a five-story wooden pagoda, the tallest in the country.

-The temple offers temple stays to common folk from around the world.
+The temple offers temple stays for common folk from around the world.

 Founded in 1945, the temple is one of Korea’s newest.
 And you can see it in their buildings.
 While traditional wooden halls stand only one or two stories tall, Guinsa’s halls boast a modern concrete skeleton and rise three, four, and five stories.